charto/autodts/README.md

 This allows pulling the type information of all required modules into a TypeScript source file with a single `/// <reference path = "typings/auto.d.ts" />` statement.

+It's possible to change the output file path using the `--out` parameter, for example: `autodts link --out typings/tsd.d.ts`.

 `autodts generate` calls [dts-generator](https://www.npmjs.com/package/dts-generator) to produce a single `.d.ts` file with all type information in the package.
 It will be automatically written to the path defined in the `definition` setting in the `typescript` section of your `package.json` file.
 Using it requires a particular package structure, otherwise it's better to use `dts-generator` directly.

 To use the `generate` command, you should add `dts-generator` to your `devDependencies`. `autodts` doesn't automatically require it, because it's quite large and not needed for the `link` command.

-`autodts generate` is meant for developing and compiling modules, `autodts link` for installing them.
+`autodts link` is meant for the common case of using TypeScript-based npm packages during development, `autodts generate` for the rarer event of publishing them.

 License
 =======